ml6team/AISO-workshop/README.md

 ### Option 2: Run Evaluations

-Test your agent against the validation dataset:
+Test your agent against the train dataset:

 **Evaluate all questions:**
 ```bash